Chemical Relocation and Laboratory Commissioning and Decommissioning

 1. PIs / Lab Supervisor must ensure that a Laboratory Equipment Release Form is completed and that all chemical, radioactive and biological contamination has been removed from equipment surfaces, including; centrifuges, incubators, refrigerators and freezers, prior to removal from the lab.
 If potential of contamination still exists it must be noted on the form.

 2. Final lab decommissioning must be completed no later then 1 month after the relocation occurs.
-Contact EHS for guidance with decommissioning and for decommissioning of radioactive or biohazardous laboratories, coordinate with the RSO/BSO.
+Contact for guidance with decommissioning.
+For decommissioning of radioactive or biohazardous laboratories, coordinate with the RSO/BSO .